JulienBalestra/computor/readme.md

 ## Amazon Web Services EB

-This project is ready to be push on AWS Elastic Beanstalk.
+This project is ready to be pushed on AWS Elastic Beanstalk.

 * Create an application
 * Choose a web server environment